Skip to main content

 Inspecting the Pod

-Now that the catalog Pod is running and successfully using our Amazon RDS database, lets take a closer look at it to see what signals are present related to SG for Pods.
+Now that the catalog Pod is running and successfully using our Amazon RDS database, let's take a closer look at it to see what signals are present related to Security Groups for Pods.

 The first thing we can do is check the annotations of the Pod: